 After successful completion of this course students are expected to be able to:

 - distinguish and critique theories of innovation and their application to transformation processes;

 - analyse and assess the roles that knowledge, expertise and multi-stakeholder deliberation play in innovation processes for transformative change;

 - reflect on dilemmas related to bringing modes of transdisciplinary research and innovation into practice.

-- lectures on relevant innovation theory and tools for socio-technical problem analysis;
+- lectures on relevant innovation theory, case studies and tools for systemic analysis;

-- group work on socio-technical problem analysis and interventions.
+- group work on systemic analysis of and interventions.